-- (iii) The subdivision conforms to the requirements of this title and that any proposed improvements can feasibly be constructed and will conform to the requirements of this title; and - (iv) Where public sewer is not required, the applicant has shown that soils are suitable for individual on-lot wastewater treatment and disposal or has shown the feasibility of alternative methods for wastewater treatment and disposal. - (5) In issuing its notice of decision on a preliminary plat, the commission may accept, amend, or reject the director's proposed recommendations.
+- (iii) Any proposed improvements conform to the requirements of this title and can feasibly be constructed in accordance with this title; and - (iv) Where public sewer is not required, the applicant has shown that soils are suitable for individual on-lot wastewater treatment and disposal or has shown the feasibility of alternative methods for wastewater treatment and disposal. - (5) In issuing its notice of decision on a preliminary plat, the commission may accept, amend, or reject the director's proposed recommendations.
 The decision of the commission approving or denying a preliminary plat application will be set forth in a notice of decision, and will specify any conditions or plat notes required for final plat approval.
 If the preliminary plat is denied, the applicant may submit a revised plat application, without paying additional application fees, within 180 days from the date of the notice of decision. - (d) Construction plans.
 Upon approval of the preliminary plat, the applicant shall submit complete sets of construction plans for all required improvements to the department for review by the director of engineering and public works for compliance with CBJ 49.35.140. - (e) Survey and monumentation.
 Once the construction plans are approved, the applicant shall complete required surveying and monumentation in accordance with CBJ 49.15, Article IV, Division 6. - (f) Final plat.
 An application for a final plat shall be on a form provided by the department, accompanied by a final plat and the appropriate fee.
 The final plat shall meet the standards set forth in CBJ 49.15.412. - (1) Once the application is deemed complete, the director shall schedule the final plat for commission action.
 If commission action on the final plat will occur more than 12 months after approval of the preliminary plat, public notice of impending commission action on the final plat may be required. - (2) The director shall prepare and submit a report to the commission that addresses compliance of the final plat with this title and the criteria for final plat approval, and that specifies any conditions of approval or plat notes recommended by the director. - (3) The commission may place conditions upon the granting of final plat commission as are necessary to preserve the public welfare.
-The commission shall approve the application for a final plat if the following criteria are met:
+The commission shall approve the application for a final plat if the following criteria are met: - (A) The applicant has complied with any conditions or plat notes required in the notice of decision approving the preliminary plat;